 Overseas birth, adoption and surrogacy

 Some countries have legal systems that impose strict limits on women's rights, and while these may be harsh by Australian standards, they will apply to you when you're in the country.
-Check the country-specific
+Check the travel advice for your destinations.

 Be wary of relationships initiated over the internet – online dating scams are common and Australians have lost large amounts of money on prospective marriage partners.
 In some instances, people who have travelled overseas to meet their partner have been kidnapped and held to ransom.